carlos-a-enriquez/dask_k8s/dask_cluster_templates/README.md

 helm install --version 2023.1.0 myrelease dask/dask
 ```

-### 1. To prepare volumes for Jupyter notebook
+### 1. To prepare volumes for persistent storage.
-This values.yaml configuration assumes the availability of persistence volumes for the dask-notebook pod.
+The helm values configuration assumes the availability of persistent volumes.

+#### a.
+Creating a local volume for persistent Jupyter notebook storage
-Follow the [volume template guide](./dask_volume_templates/README.md) to setup the volumes in advance.
+Follow the [volume template guide](./dask_volume_templates/README.md) to setup the volume in advance.

+#### b.
+Creating an NFS volume for shared storage between Dask workers and the Jupyter notebook.
+Files that are too large to be moved through the network during Dask execution may be made accessible using a system like NFS.
+The NFS volume can be mounted in both the Jupyter notebook and the Dask workers in order to ensure consistency.
+Follow the [NFS volume template guide](./worker-jupyter_nfs/README.md) to set the NFS volume in advance.

 ### 2. Setting up NodePorts for external access.
 This repository contains two NodePort templates for accessing the [JupyterLab GUI](./nodeport_jupyter.yaml) and the [Dask dashboard](./nodeport_dask_ui.yaml).
 The alternative is to use port forwarding as described
 in the Helm Chart documentation.

-An even better alternative is to use an [ingress](#ingress-controller-setup), as was used in this case.
+An even better alternative is to use an [ingress](#ingress-controller-setup).
+In fact, the corresponding values [file](./PBMC_values.yaml) assumes that access to the cluster will occur through the ingress.

 ```bash
 #Adding nodeport